Yoga Teacher Training & Classes

 Only a Registered Training Organisation (RTO) is registered to deliver nationally recognised training and qualifications.

-The Yoga House (RTO 45020) is the only registered training organisation able to deliver the government accredited training course 10137NAT Certificate IV in Remedial Yoga Teaching in Australia.
+The Yoga House (RTO 45020) is the only registered yoga teacher training organisation able to deliver the government accredited training course 10137NAT Certificate IV in Remedial Yoga Teaching in Australia.

 What does this mean?